Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Emerging technology has come to the basic drain snake to enhance ease of use and performance.
 These features include:

-• LED lights on a drain snake can help the user navigate through pipes when used with a drain snake camera (see below).
+• LED lights, which can help the user navigate through pipes when used with a drain snake camera (see below).
 LED lights can also be built into the handle to help illuminate the work area.

-• Cameras are added to the end of the snake so that users can see everything in the drain and diagnose issues visually as opposed to going by “feel.”
+• Cameras, which are added to the end of the snake so that users can see everything in the drain and diagnose issues visually as opposed to going by “feel.”
 A camera will also help the user know if clogs are completely or just partially cleared.

 FAQs

 Drain snakes are simple tools, but they must be used properly so that clearing a drain is an easy task.
-Keep reading for information about how a drain auger or snake works, what types of snakes are used by professionals, and gain answers to other common questions about these plumbing tools.
+Keep reading for information about how a drain auger or snake works, which types of snakes are used by professionals, and answers to other common questions.

 Q. How does snaking a drain work?

-Instead of using a plunger to force water and air through the pipes, a drain snake is a physical tool that is fed into the drain.
-When the snake encounters a clog, it is rotated against the obstruction to break it up or grab the mass and pull it out.
+Instead of using a toilet plunger or similar tool to force water and air through the pipes, a drain snake is a physical tool that is fed into the drain.
+To snake plumbing, the user will rotate the drainage snake against the obstruction to break it up or grab the mass and pull it out.

 Q. What kind of snakes do plumbers use?

-Typically, professional plumbers will have more than one snake.
-These include short toothed drain snakes for removing hair clogs, standard metal drain snakes that can take care of most nearby clogs, and powerful electric drain snakes that can reach 50 feet in length to banish clogs buried in the middle of the drain system.
+Typically, professional plumbers have more than one snake.
+They’ll often use short-toothed drain snakes for removing hair clogs, standard metal drain snakes that can take care of most nearby clogs, and powerful electric drain snakes that can reach 75 feet into pipes to banish clogs buried in the middle of the drain system.

 Q. How do you unclog a drain with a snake?

-Snaking a drain is a relatively simple process.
-Insert the snake into the drain, slowly feeding it further into the system until the snake encounters resistance.
-At this point, rotate the snake against the blockage until the flexible cable can be fed freely through the pipes.
+To snake a drain, insert the snake into the drain, slowly feeding it further into the system until the snake encounters resistance.
+At this point, rotate the snake against the blockage until you can feed the flexible cable freely through the pipes.

 If the blockage doesn’t break up, try to pull the snake out slowly.
 It’s likely that solid blockages can be entangled with the snake, allowing the debris to be pulled out of the drain instead of forced down.
 After removing the snake, run the water full force for a few minutes to confirm that the blockage has been removed or broken up.